DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 ❌ - not included.
 This page is routed fully by ruby and does not come through the front door
 ⚠️ - feature flagged.
 Hitting this route in ruby with the session cookie `"dotnet-bypass"` (any value) will redirect through front door to dotnet.
 Otherwise, the route will be handled by ruby
 ❌ → ✅ - represents a rule change in the most recent update
+🆕 - route added.
+There are new rules in place for this route as of this release
 ## Operators

 Current "operators" in use include: